 Transportation in Fort Yargo State Park

 Fort Yargo State Park is located just 25 miles west of Athens and 50 miles northeast of Atlanta, in the city of Winder, Georgia.
 With Highway 81 on one side and Highway 11 on the other, this Georgia state park’s convenient location makes it very accessible for cars and RVs.

-Once inside the park, visitors will find the paved roads easy to navigate, and can reserve either a back-in site or pull-through site, for even easier access.
-Parking is available at the campsites and at various locations sprinkled throughout the park, including at the mountain bike trailhead, at Old Fort Yargo, at the boat ramp near Entrance B, and at the boat ramp near Campground #2.
+Once inside the park, visitors will find the paved roads easy to navigate and can reserve either a back-in site or pull-through site, for even easier access.
+Parking is available at the campsites and various locations sprinkled throughout the park, including at the mountain bike trailhead, at Old Fort Yargo, at the boat ramp near Entrance B, and the boat ramp near Campground #2.

 Campgrounds and parking in Fort Yargo State Park